Center at Fairfield

-Refrigerator: We are looking for refrigerator with dimensions no larger than 66 inches high and 32 inches wide .
+Refrigerator: A refrigerator is needed with dimensions no larger than 66 inches high and 32 inches wide.
 Please contact Nelson North at 203-259-6305 ext.
 101.

 Visit our Fairy Garden!

-There’s a lot of activity in the green house… little voices chattering with delight as they search for fairies, and tiny pigs and ponies in the new Fairy Garden exhibit.
-This teeny tiny garden of whimsy is a miniature landscape.
-Small-scale plants, whimsical foliage that looks like mini forest trees and teensy accessories give the illusion of tiny creatures living in the garden.
+There’s a lot of activity in the green house… little voices chattering with delight as they search for fairies, tiny pigs and ponies in the Fairy Garden exhibit.
+This teeny garden of whimsy is a miniature landscape.
+Small-scale plants, foliage that looks like mini forest trees and teensy accessories give the illusion of tiny creatures living in the garden.

 Join our Volunteer Team!